rbrandao/heelflip/README.md

 { "city" : "SPRINGFIELD", "loc_0" : -72.577769, "loc_1": 42.128848, "pop" : 22115}
 ```

 **NOTE**: The examples above are used only to ilustrate how we rename field names for objects and arrays to generate unique names at aggregation time.
-It is importante to understand that we do not flatten the JSON.
+It is important to understand that we do not flatten the JSON.